daviddigital/solarapp/README.md

 TODO - need to add a bit more for the higher quality system, like 5%

-## 5. Ability to determine a return on investment, payback period and IRR of solar based on inputs
+## 5. Ability to determine a return on investment and payback period of a selected solar system size based on inputs

-## Optional - a json time stamped log of all quotes
+## Optional - a csv time stamped log of all quotes

 # R9
 Do github projects,etc.